Everything you need to know about getting to and visiting Mabul Island in Sabah, Borneo.

 The Island itself is a flat sandbar island surrounded by a shallow coral reef system of 2 kilometers squared.

-Getting to Mabul Island – Budget Travel Options
+Getting to Mabul Island - The Best Travel Options

 Getting to Mabul Island requires either a private boat or ferry from one of Semporna's ferry and boat terminals.
 The trip takes roughly one hour depending on how fast the boat is.

-Below I’ve detailed a few common ways for how to get to Mabul Island, catering mostly to readers on a budget.
+Below I've detailed a few common ways to get to Mabul Island, catering mostly to readers on a budget or those looking for a quick day trip.

 Surprisingly, flying to Semporna from Kota Kinabalu is relatively affordable.
 I usually stick to budget travel options, so I overlooked flying to Semporna.
 Air Asia has standard flights from KK to Tawau daily starting at only $18.
 However, you’ll need to pay for a Grab car to Semporna (80 Ringgit) or find a shared minivan at the airport.